 Recycling scrap metal is becoming more massive in several countries around the world, including Australia, New Zealand, and the United States.
 Like these countries, Australia imports metals from other countries.
 Some companies even seek the aid of international businesses for melting down and processing the metal.
 After that, the processed item will be shipped back to Australia, allowing the recycler to sell it to manufacturers.

-This means that scrap metal costs are directly impacted by importation prices that the recycler pays to complete the whole procedure.
+This means that scrap metal prices are directly impacted by importation prices that the recycler pays to complete the whole procedure.
 If the importation price is high, the manufacturer will simply look for domestic metal sources.
 And this is where the demand increases for metals, which means domestic products will have higher prices.
 It’s a good indication to start selling your scrap metal.

 7. Local Reasons